Have You Already Found The Right Pricing Strategy For Your App?

 Whichever option you decide to choose as the right product pricing strategy, in-app advertising can almost always supplement the selected monetization model (though paid applications are an exception to the rule, they have to be absolutely ad-free).
 Thus, we want to give a couple of useful tips regarding the competent implementation of advertising.

-The problem is the variety of choice of advertising networks focused on traffic monetization, as well as the reluctance of startups to test different options.
+The problem is the variety of choices of advertising networks focused on traffic monetization, as well as the reluctance of startups to test different options.
 Sometimes a businessman chooses one of the networks and makes no attempt to really evaluate its effectiveness and compare it with other opportunities.

 Another mistake of app owners is the wrong approach to choosing an ad grid in the first place.
 Alas, many believe that eCPM (Effective Cost per Mille) is enough to draw the right conclusion, but this is not the case.
-We must also take into account such criteria as the total number of impressions, ARPU (Average revenue per user) and Fill Rate (an indicator of the quality of customer service: the higher the Fill Rate, the more effectively the ad slot is being used).
+We must also take into account such criteria as the total number of impressions, ARPU (Average revenue per user), and Fill Rate (an indicator of the quality of customer service: the higher the Fill Rate, the more effectively the ad slot is being used).

 Choose a scalable project-based pricing strategy